-The exhibition is currently on show at Stedelijk Museum Alkmaar (until 28 October).
-The book is now available in specialised book shops and in the YdocStore webshop: http://www.ydocfoundation.org/ (language: Dutch and English, price: €34.50)
+The exhibition was on show from 30 June – 28 October 2018 at Stedelijk Museum Alkmaar.
+The book is available in specialised book shops and in the YdocStore webshop (language: Dutch and English, price: €34.50)

 In addition to photographs and texts, Van der Meer made a series of short films.
 The video below shows the process of hoof and claw cutting with a special machine, a necessary task to keep the cow’s hoofs healthy.
 It was done by hand for a long time, technological progress increased productivity.

-From 30 June until 28 October Hans van der Meer’s new work will be on show at the Stedelijk Museum Alkmaar in the exhibition ‘De koe, het grazen voorbij’, designed by Kummer & Herrman.
+From 30 June – 28 October 2018 Hans van der Meer’s work was on show at the Stedelijk Museum Alkmaar in the exhibition ‘De koe, het grazen voorbij’, designed by Kummer & Herrman.

 A preview of the project, the exhibition ‘De Koe’ (‘The Cow’), was on show at the Fries Museum in Leeuwarden in the spring of 2016.
 In the framework of the project De Mix, the Nederlands Fotomuseum and Rafaël Philippen invited Hans van der Meer to make a photoseries inspired by the 1948 book on cattle by photographer Cas Oorthuys.
 The project was supported by the Mondriaan Fund.